• Skip to main content

 Compared to the last year’s 2012 Omega Speedmaster Moonwatch Chronograph Ref.
 311.63.44.51.01.001 (and, probably, reflecting current trends), the new Omega Speedmaster 57 is considerably smaller.

-Its stainless steel body with long integrated lugs is only 41.5 millimeters in diameter that finally allows you to wear the watch with formal attire without looking eccentric.
+Its stainless steel body with long integrated lugs is only 41.5 millimeters in diameter which finally allows you to wear the watch with formal attire without looking eccentric.
 The polished/brushed surface of the grey metal is nicely accented with either rose or yellow gold elements of the bezel, bracelet links, chronograph push-pieces, and, of course, the slightly oversized setting crown.

 And, while the version at the top of the article looks dressier (and, perhaps, a tad more legible), the one with yellow gold accents and the silvery grey dial is certainly the most well-balanced and, well, even noble, if you please.